fulstak/rhombus-wiki/content/learn/staking/intro.md

 ---
 title: About Rhombus's PoS
 slug: intro
-subtitle: The Rhombus platform uses a custom Proof-of-Stake protocol, Rhombus Proof-of-Stake (PPoS), as its consensus mechanism
+subtitle: The Rhombus platform uses a custom Proof-of-Stake protocol, Rhombus Proof-of-Stake (RPoS), as its consensus mechanism
 weight: 3
 tags:
   - staking